Lucky Starr (singer)

 Leslie William Morrison (born 29 December 1940), known professionally as Lucky Starr, is an Australian pioneer rock and roll, pop and country music singer, guitarist and television presenter.
 His most popular single, "I've Been Everywhere", appeared in early 1962, which peaked at number one in Sydney.
-Starr became well known through his many TV appearances on show's such as Bandstand and Six O'Clock Rock, in which he briefly hosted taking over from Johnny O'Keefe, he was the first star to entertain troops in Vietnam.
+Starr became well known through his many TV appearances on shows such as Bandstand and Six O'Clock Rock, in which he briefly hosted taking over from Johnny O'Keefe, he was the first star to entertain troops in Vietnam.

-Biography

 Early life

 Lucky Starr was born as Leslie William Morrison in 1940.
-His father was a motor mechanic and his mother was a housewife, and he had a younger sister and an adopted older sister (who was his cousin but adopted into the family when her parents passed away).
+His father was a motor mechanic and his mother was a housewife, and he had a younger sister and an adopted older sister (who was his cousin but adopted into the family when her parents died).
 He attended Canterbury High School before starting an apprenticeship as an electrician.

+Career

 The Hepparays

 Two-and-a-half years later he began his rock and roll career in 1957 as Les Starr, lead singer and rhythm guitarist, of the Hepparays in Sydney.
 Other members were Tony Caperero on lead guitar, Bruce Gurr on piano, Dave Taylor played bass guitar and Owen Smith provided drums and percussion.
 Starr recalled how, "the guitarist in his band taught him [how to play] in five months."
 After winning several talent quests, "someone idly punned that he was 'a lucky Starr'."

 Late in 1959, as Lucky Starr, he signed as a solo artist to Festival Records, and in December he released a four-track extended play, Sentimental Journey.
 For his early work he used the Hepparays as his backing band.
 He followed with four singles in the next year.